vernjan/cheat-sheets/vim.md

 ### Switch to insert mode
 - `i` - insert before cursor
-- `I` - insert at the beginning of the line
+- `I` - insert at the beginning of this line
 - `a` - append after cursor
-- `A` - append at the end of the line
+- `A` - append at the end of this line

 ## Command mode
 - `ctrl+d` - list completion options